 Gold is a highly efficient conductor of electricity.
 The precious metal can effectively carry small voltages and remain corrosion-free.
 As a result, electronic components and devices that use gold are highly reliable.

-For these reasons, gold is widely used in connectors, connecting wires, and connection strips in electronic devices, among other things.
-Small traces of gold can be found in virtually all electronic devices, even microwaves.
+For these reasons, we use gold in connectors, connecting wires, and connection strips in electronic devices, among other things.
+All electronic devices have small traces of gold, even microwaves.

 Why we use Gold instead of Copper in Electronics